reflectivity/reflectivity.github.io/workshops/index.md

 # Current event

+There are no events planned yet

+# Recent events

 ## the Open Reflectometry Standards Organisation ORSO annual meeting 2025

 The annual workshop for ORSO took place on **23rd - 27th June 2025**